umcu/clinlp/CONTRIBUTING.md

 #### Readthedocs.io

-On changes to `main`, documentation is automatically built and published on [clinlp.readthedocs.io](https://clinlp.readthedocs.io/).
+On changes to `main`, documentation is automatically built and published on [https://clinlp.readthedocs.io/](https://clinlp.readthedocs.io/).
 This setup is configured in `docs/.readthedocs.yml`.

 ### Changelog

-Please make sure to update the `CHANGELOG.md` file with a description of your changes.
+Please make sure to update the `CHANGELOG.md` file with a description of your changes, at least every time a PR is created.
 This file should be updated with every change that is merged to `main`.

 ## Releasing

+> **Note:** Only maintainers can release new versions of `clinlp`.

 To prepare a new release, you can increment the version number using the following command.